| ResumeNorman Allan Harris, Ph.D.

 were dependent on atmospheric temperature gradients and turbulence, which

 could vary in each layer.
 Effluent buoyancy was also taken into account.
+Dr. Harris has been a pioneer in environmental simulation modeling for

 atmospheric dispersion of effluents from stationary sources as well as